 Watch: Loss of a Child Group

 CAFE CONNECTION - A MEMORY CAFE

 A social gathering for individuals affected with memory challenges and their care partners.
 Attendees enjoy coffee, conversation, a creative experience with a guest artist, and learn about community resources.
 Grant funding provided by Camden County Board of Freeholders and the Jewish Community Foundation.
 This program is brought to the community through a collaboration of JFCS, JSHHS, and the Katz JCC.

 Caregivers often overlook giving care to themselves.
 This group focuses on helping caregivers share their experiences and struggles with other caregivers, and share support and resources.
-This group is sponsored by Samaritan Healthcare and Hospice.
+Sponsored by Samaritan Healthcare & Hospice.

 This new group for women will address the aftermath of long-term relationships.
 Learn to move forward during separation or divorce.
 Sponsored by RBC Wealth Management.